coderstudios/laravel-init/README.md

 ## Copyright and Licence

-CSCMS has been written by Coder Studios Ltd
+Laravel Init has been written by Coder Studios Ltd